The frantic, unprecedented race to save 700,000 NSFW Tumblrs for posterity

 Much of the material Archive Team has scraped over the years winds up reproduced on the Wayback Machine, run by the nonprofit Internet Archive in San Francisco.
 There’s no formal relationship between the two groups, but a strong informal one: Scott holds the staff title of “freerange archivist” at the Internet Archive–facilitating connections with individuals or groups (like Archive Team) that have collected digital content for preservation.

-“[Internet Archive is] the institution that is most open to receiving archived web content,” says Scott.
+The Internet Archive has agreed to take the rescued Tumblr content.”[Internet Archive is] the institution that is most open to receiving archived web content,” says Scott.
 “Sometimes Archive.org has said, ‘We can’t take this.
 This is too much.’
 But it’s very rare.”
-The Internet Archive has agree to take the rescued Tumblr content.

 Scott’s effort is one of several to rescue Tumblr content ahead of the ban.
 The poorly trained machine learning software of Tumblr parent company Verizon has flagged a baffling amount of images, GIFs, and videos as “adult”–seemingly anything that is beige or contains round shapes.
 On the 17th, this content will be hidden from public view, though not deleted from the servers, says Tumblr.
 Users will also have an opportunity to appeal decisions, which the company admits to us have been error prone.
 (It has not commented on preservation projects like Archive Team’s.)